-- Distance students participate synchronously in all academic courses with students on campus via live online streaming. - Distance students' initial clinical practicum placement is at the DeWit RiteCare Clinic on the UM-Missoulacampus in the summer term following two semesters of academic study (Summer semester of year 1). - Practica continue throughout the remainder of the graduate program in off-campus sites (and can be arranged throughout the state and country). - Distance students typically complete the program in 6 semesters (Fall + Spring + Summer of year 1 and Fall + Spring + Summer of year 2). - Note: students designated as "distance students" must register as campus students for coursework for the first summer only.
+- Distance students participate synchronously in all academic courses with students on campus via live online streaming. - Distance students' initial clinical practicum placement is at the DeWit RiteCare Clinic on the UM-Missoula campus in the summer term following two semesters of academic study (Summer semester of year 1). - Practica continue throughout the remainder of the graduate program in off-campus sites (and can be arranged throughout the state and country). - Distance students typically complete the program in 6 semesters (Fall + Spring + Summer of year 1 and Fall + Spring + Summer of year 2).